LoveThinkinghard/RoboMaster-AI-Challenge-Simulator-2D/docs/develop.md

 Use numba or Cython

-### 2. Parallel competition
+### 2. Parallel computation

-At the `kernal` level, multiple games are played at the same time, so that you don’t need to open multiple processes, which can improve the learning speed
+At the `kernel` level, multiple games are played at the same time, so that you don’t need to open multiple processes, which can improve the learning speed

 ### 3. Online confrontation